 Participants who successfully finish the course will receive a professional certificate of completion from The Hague Academy for Local Governance.

-This course will involve notable international experts with extensive experience in decentralisation and local governance.
-They will share insights and lessons learnt, and reference several case studies.
+This course will involve notable international experts with extensive experience in localising the SDGs, territorial development and local governance.
+They will share insights and lessons learnt, and explore case studies from various country contexts.

-Jamie is a public finance expert with extensive experience in decentralisation and fiscal policy reforms in developing and transition countries around the world.
+Jamie is a renowned public finance expert with extensive experience in decentralisation and fiscal policy reforms in developing and transition countries around the world.
 Working with organisations such as the World Bank, UNDP, USAID, and numerous other bilateral development agencies, Dr. Boex has contributed to policy reforms in a.o Afghanistan, Cambodia, Georgia, Tanzania, Indonesia, Nepal, Nigeria, Sierra Leone, Timor-Leste and Uganda.
 He is currently involved in the reform processes in Nepal, Kenya and Egypt as well as in research on local governance in the USA.
 Jamie has authored and contributed to numerous books, reports an research articles.
-In this summercourse, he will explain the four pillars of fiscal decentralisation, intergovernmental relations and the Local Governance Institutions Comparative Assessment (LoGICA) Framework, and discuss the role of local governance and finance in the implementation of the SDGs.

 This course is designed for donor and development professionals.
-Past participants have represented the UN Department of Political Affairs; Oxfam Novib; UN Missions in Congo, Timor-Leste, Lebanon and Ivory Coast; GIZ; Ministries of regional development, planning, local administration, and home affairs; African Development Bank; USAID Missions in Moldova, Pakistan; the Swiss Development Cooperation; Mercy Corps; and the Dutch Embassy abroad.
+Past participants have represented the UN Department of Political Affairs; the World Bank; UNDP; Oxfam Novib; GIZ; African Development Bank; USAID; the Swiss Development Cooperation; Mercy Corps; and the Dutch Ministry of Foreign Affairs.

-For questions or more information about this course, please direct your inquiry to the Programme Manager, Nienke Vermeulen at firstname.lastname@example.org or call +31(70) 37 38 695.
+For questions or more information about this course, please direct your inquiry to the Programme Manager, Gerald Kweri at email@example.com or call +31(70) 37 38 695.

 Participants in our courses are predominantly funded by their own employer (municipalities, Ministries, NGOs and training or research institutes) or by a donor or development agency.
 If you are looking for additional funding opportunities, there are a few organisations you could approach.